Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

 Julius Randle Insights vs. the Cavaliers

+- Randle is averaging 8.3 three-point field goal attempts per game this season, which is 21.7% of his team's attempts from beyond the arc.

-- Randle's Knicks average 101.0 possessions per game, which ranks 23rd among NBA teams, while the Cavaliers are the league's slowest with 98.7 possessions per contest.
+- Randle's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- On defense, the Cavaliers have given up 106.9 points per game, which is the best in the NBA.
+- Allowing 106.9 points per game, the Cavaliers are the best squad in the league on defense.

-- On the glass, the Cavaliers have given up 41.2 rebounds per contest, which puts them second in the league.
+- The Cavaliers allow 41.2 rebounds per contest, ranking second in the league.

-- Giving up 23.0 assists per game, the Cavaliers are the best squad in the NBA.
+- Looking at assists, the Cavaliers are No. 1 in the league, giving up 23 per contest.

-- The Cavaliers give up 11.3 made 3-pointers per game, second-ranked in the NBA.
+- The Cavaliers concede 11.3 made 3-pointers per game, second-ranked in the NBA.

 Julius Randle vs. the Cavaliers